HEY! “C” is for Circles!

 I’ve used the Doodlebug background papers from the kit and cut it out with a Lawn Fawn Cross-Stitch die and also cut a strip of ‘grass’ with green cardstock at the bottom using the Lawn Fawn Grassy Border die.
 The heart papers were attached over a red piece of cardstock from the kit and layered onto a top folding A2 white card base.
 The grass border was attached over the red cardstock and heart background papers.
 This gave me the room to take the CUTE Doodlebug LOTS OF LOVE Odds and Ends Ephemera die cut shapes to create my scene with!
 This pack came in the kit and there are SO many pieces!
 I’m sure you could go on and on making cards!
 The bird and bunny die cuts were popped up with foam tape.
 It’s hard to see in the photo, but I’ve taken my glitter brush pen to all of the hearts on the images and the cheeks on the cloud.

 I think these cards did what was intended which was to create smiles during this cold winter season!
-Sure hope that it has done the same for you as well!😉 Wishing you a happy Valentine’s Day with all of my heart!❤ Thanks for stopping in and I’ll be seeing you soon!
+I sure hope that it has done the same for you as well! 😉 Wishing you a happy Valentine’s Day with all of my heart! ❤ Thanks for stopping in and I’ll be seeing you soon!

 Challenges: